robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-bindings.md

 * `CreateCheckStatusResponse`
 * `CreateHttpManagementPayload`

-Como alternativa, as funções do .NET podem ser associadas a `IAsyncCollector<T>` onde `T` é `StartOrchestrationArgs` ou `JObject`.
+Alternatively, .NET functions can bind to `IAsyncCollector<T>` where `T` is `StartOrchestrationArgs` or `JObject`.

-Para obter mais informações sobre essas operações, consulte a documentação da API do `IDurableOrchestrationClient`.
+For more information on these operations, see the `IDurableOrchestrationClient` API documentation.

 ### <a name="client-sample-visual-studio-development"></a>Exemplo de cliente (desenvolvimento no Visual Studio)